top of page

 Perhaps the most common go-to for top-line industrial decision makers is new machinery.
 As soon as profits allow, a shiny purchase costing £Hundreds of Thousands appears on the shop floor, demoralising already-compromised employees still further.
 They desperately want to feel a sense of purpose in their workplace, but have to watch millions being spent on new machinery while their needs and motivations are abandoned.

-Let's consider some of the prices being paid here (based on international research and calculated for a SME with 50 people on £5m turnover):
+So before sacking that person who's suggesting that things could be done a little differently, let's consider some of the prices being paid here (based on international research and calculated for a SME with 50 people on £5m turnover):

 1 Symptomatic Costs of Disengagement